shireenrao/til/aws/setup_keypair_for_ssh.md

-# Setup Keypaid for ssh
+# Setup Keypair for ssh

 AWS Cli makes it super easy